alainwolf/roll.urown.net/server/ssh-server.rst

 Restart SSH Server
 ^^^^^^^^^^^^^^^^^^

-After the new host keys and sevrer configurations are in place, restart the SSH server::
+After the new host keys and server configurations are in place, restart the SSH server::

     $ sudo systemctl reload ssh